JUNE8UG/React/README.md

 # React
-repository of React projects and coding challenges
+Repository of React projects and coding challenges